clojure-finance/clojure-backtesting/README.md

 # clojure-backtesting

-Backtesting framework for quantitative investing/trading
+A backtesting framework for quantitative investing/trading, in Clojure

+## Usage

+To be updated.